 Atkin & Thyme

 Launched in October 2014, this boutique scours the globe for handmade pieces which means your mates won't automatically have the same wardrobe as you.
-We're very into this dome table lamp, par example.
+We're very into this chevron chest of drawers, par example.

 Behind every Ian Snow piece lies a story.
 A tradition, a way of doing things, carefully preserved through the generations.
 Inspired by Ian's travels to India in 1969, his daughters Daisy and India work alongside him and their mother from their farm in Devon.